abitravers1989/rps-challenge-improved-/README.md

 # Rock Paper scissors (RPS) Challenge Part 2

-What is this, what does part 2 mean?
+What is part 2 about?
 -------